Report · estimate

 “Extract and organize revenue, cost, and margin line items from a 5-year financial projection spreadsheet”

-Summary · Extract revenue, cost, and margin line items from a 5-year financial projection spreadsheet and organize them into a clean, structured output.
-Complexity depends on spreadsheet nesting, formula dependencies, and how many discrete line items exist across the five-year horizon.
+Summary · Extract and organize revenue, cost, and margin line items from a 5-year financial projection spreadsheet, producing a clean, structured summary of all key financial line items by category.

 Where AI helps most